miekg/cf/README.md

 If you have a "normal" looking CFEngine file that isn't parsed correctly, please open an issue with the _most_ _minimal_ CFEngine syntax that fails to parse.

+Comments that are placed in obvious places are handled well, but there are corner cases where they lead to a parse error.
+Directly after a `bundle` or `body` for instance.
+Some of these are fixable (and you should file a bug), others are in the hard-to-fix area and will not be supported.

 ## Layout

 Cf uses an indent of 2 spaces to indent deeper elements of the tree.